-Great Bear Lodge is an attractive two story wooden building, floating on a quiet stretch of Smith Inlet, and attached to land via a gangway.
+The lodge is an attractive two story wooden building, floating on a quiet stretch of Smith Inlet, and attached to land via a gangway.
 (You can’t leave the dock without being accompanied by a staff member.)

 The rooms are spartan (you won’t spend much time in them), featuring a king bed, a couple of bedside tables, a stand for hanging clothes and a small desk and chair.
 There’s an ensuite bathroom with a shower – nothing fancy but remember where you are.
 Toiletries are provided.

-You are going to love the view out over the inlet from your bed.
+You’ll love the view out over Smith Inlet from your bed!

-The downstairs area features a dining room, a seating area where you can peruse their extensive library on bears and nature and an open air kitchen.
+The downstairs area features a dining room, a seating area where you can peruse their extensive library on bears and nature and an open-air kitchen.
 It won’t take you but a few minutes to ascertain the location of the wine and beer fridge, the coffee and tea as well as the homemade cookies.

 Within minutes of arriving you’ll be shown around the lodge, provided with fresh cookies and then fitted for the warm, waterproof clothing you’ll wear on all the tours.
 There’s no wasting time so expect dinner at 5 PM sharp.
 That way there’s time for an evening bear watching tour.

 The food is excellent – wilderness gourmet with some truly memorable dishes offered like cedar planked salmon, seafood paella with local prawns and melt in your mouth lamb shanks.
 Every evening features a homemade focaccia bread that is divine; desserts too are mouthwatering.

 Evening boat tours begin at 6 PM and return about 9:30 PM.
 Finish the day with wine, cheese and conversation.